What Training is Required Under HIPAA?

 Be sure to document the who, what, and when or your training.
 Auditors may need to see records that show the frequency, attendance, and content of sessions.

 Finally, getting top management to buy-in, attend, and vocally support training will encourage buy-in from employees.
-It will also show them that the organization is taking it seriously – something that should be reinforced by sessions on the consequences of HIPAA breaches for companies, employees, and patients.
+It will also show them that the organization is taking compliance seriously – something that should be reinforced by sessions on the consequences of HIPAA breaches for companies, employees, and patients.

 HIPAA Compliance – Training Curriculum